the-vegetarian-vampire/CPPBox/README.md

   - Durability: Once a transaction is done, it's permanent, even if there's a power cut.
 It's like writing something in a book; once it's written, it stays there.

-Perfect forwarding refers to the ability to forward arguments of a function to another function, preserving the "lvalue/rvalue-ness" and the type of each argument.
+`Perfect forwarding` - refers to the ability to forward arguments of a function to another function, preserving the "lvalue/rvalue-ness" and the type of each argument.

 - nan = not a number
 - Std::move casts the argument to an r value

-- std::chrono // namespace sc = std::chrono
-  - sc::seconds
-  - sc::miliseconds
-  - microseconds

 ----
 # Definitions